joedean/grandfather-clock/README.md

 2X button boards with Schmidt trigger and hardware denounce.
 I have built only 1 at the moment. as we can use reset on the mega2560 to Home the motors as well till I make the second one later

 BlueTooth trigger:  HC-SR05 board

+Note: The BT interface is BT2.0 and will not be recognized by iOS ( macbook or iphone ).
+This can be upgraded to the latest BLE4.X using an off the shelf HM-10 module ( soldering required. )